-This plant info is provided by the myfolia gardener's wiki.
-All details about Tomato 'Amana Orange' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Amana Orange have been kindly provided by our members.

 By our calculations, you should look at sowing Amana Orange about 42 days before your last frost date.

-Transplant out when around 15cm (6 inches) high.As Amana Orange is tender, ensure temperatures are mild enough to plant out - wait until after your last frost date to be on the safe side.
+Plant to the first set of true leaves to promote strong root growth.As Amana Orange is tender, ensure temperatures are mild enough to plant out - wait until after your last frost date to be on the safe side.